tswierkot/unity-application-spacewarp/README.md

 # Application Spacewarp Template Project

-Project is preconfigured with ASW for the Oculus Quest 1 &amp; 2 using a custom render pipeline
+Project is preconfigured with AppSW for the Oculus Quest 1 &amp; 2 using a custom render pipeline

 ![screenshot](https://raw.githubusercontent.com/nukadelic/unity-application-spacewarp/master/Img/screenshot.png)

+### Update (Mar-2023)

++ Updated to Unity version to 2021.3.21f1
++ Updated URP version to 12.1.10 (with AppSW support)

 ### Update (Jan-2023)